mozilla/legal-docs/en/firefox_cloud_services_tos.md

     (a) Mozilla VPN is a Virtual Private Network in partnership with [Mullvad](https://mullvad.net/).
 A Mozilla account is required.

     (b) Firefox Relay allows you to keep your primary email address safe and private from online services by making unique, alias email addresses that allow you to send and receive emails without revealing your primary email address.
-A Firefox account is required.
+A Mozilla account is required.

     (c) Firefox Monitor is an informational service to promote online security by informing you of public data breaches.
 You can scan email addresses on our website to see most publicly known breaches.
-If you subscribe with a Firefox account, you will receive:
+If you subscribe with a Mozilla account, you will receive:

     * Full Report: This includes a complete list of publicly known hacks, including breaches of sensitive websites, such as those for children or adult and dating sites (these sites are excluded from website scans in order to protect the privacy of those individuals).
     * Breach Alerts: This notifies you if your email address appears in a new data breach.